Resettlement and humanitarian admission - Germany | DIP EUAA

 |

-The German resettlement programme is based on (bi-)annual quotas within the framework of the European Resettlement Programme.
+The resettlement programme is based on (bi-)annual quotas within the framework of the European Resettlement Programme.

 | 2-year Union Plan | National commitment for resettlement | National commitment for humanitarian admissions | Emergency quota |